PRIOR PROGRAMS AND PROJECTS

 • Funded by Sisters for Peace

-From 2013 until 2015, we paid for those who needed medical care—enough to cover boarding, food, travel expenses and their hospital expenses at the FAME (Foundation for African Medicine) Medical Center.
+Prior to the opening of the Nainokanoka Health Clinic in 2015, we paid for those who needed medical care at FAME—enough to cover boarding, food, travel expenses and their hospital expenses at the FAME (Foundation for African Medicine and Education) Medical Center.
 We still use FAME on occasion as part of our mobile medical program.

 FAME Medical Fund